Check current streamflow conditions for:

 New Rule this year - Kids can no longer use worms in Joffe Lake.

-will be closed beginning Sept 2 through the end of the season.
+closed through the end of the season.

 WE'VE GOT THE SAGE Method in stock in 5 and 6 WT as well as the new Winston BIII LS